 Is it easy to invest?
-Is it available to everyone?
-Is it risky?
+Is it right for everyone?
+Isn’t it risky?

-Do you want to continue to enjoy life?
+Do you want to enjoy your current lifestyle long into the future?
 Whatever the nature of your projects, your needs or your desires: over the long term, investing could offer you a higher return than saving.

 Saving, yes, but..

 It is best to have a savings buffer of about three to six months of your net salary to deal with unforeseen circumstances.
 However, in today's environment of persistently low interest rates, you lose purchasing power when you put your money into a savings account.
 The reason for this is that the prices in shops rise faster and higher than the interest rate on your savings account will earn for you.
 So, if you can, it’s advisable to save for short-term expenses (and unforeseen setbacks) and to invest for the future.

 Investing can generate a higher return than savings, especially over the long term.

 There is the risk of little or no profit, or the loss of some (or even all) of your capital.

 First and foremost, by diversifying your portfolio.
 For example, do not invest in a handful of separate shares, but in investment funds (1).
 These are made up of dozens or even hundreds of shares and/or bonds.
 You can also spread the risk even more by investing in different regions and investment themes.
 Risk limitation is also achieved by investing for the long term: at least three years, but preferably longer.
 Choose the solutions that are in line with your investment profile and your risk appetite.

 Do I need to be rich to invest?